syde91/service-health-checker/README.md

 # Quick Start

 To Install, you need to install Go and set your Go workspace first.
+And execute when the folder is within your GOROOT/src (or) GOPATH.

 ```
 $ make watch